A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 The wealth to level chart was followed such that the treasure explicitly laid out in the "loot" sections adds up to exactly 1,835 GP in value (175 gp + 300 gp + 500 gp + 860 gp).
 Permanent items and consumables matching the guidelines were provided (i.e. 2x 1st level and 2x 2nd level permanent items for Level 1).

+Generally cash values of items such as coins and art objects are divided by between 10 and 20 to convert to 2E, depending on how well it fits the 2E wealth guidelines.

+Any magical items in 1E treasure are replaced by 2E items in this guide.

 It's assumed that even though NPCs may use consumable items in their possession, those items will still become part of the loot.
 If you decide not to do this, you should replace it with something else (or just increase the cash value of currency items).

-Currency is lower than the guidelines, due to the cost of the permanent and consumable items.

 Spellbooks are valued at 50% of the cost of "learn a spell" for the highest level spells only, usually those currently memorized by the NPC.

-Sihedron Medallions are valued at 500 gp (equivalent to a 2nd level wand of False Life).
+Sihedron Medallions are valued at 160 gp (equivalent to a 2nd level wand of False Life).

 Treasure was provided for a party of 4.
 If you have additional party members, include additional treasure and items per the "Full level to Wealth Chart" and accompanying information linked above.

-Note there is no contingency in the treasure.
-If your players miss something early on in the adventure, you may need to include additional items later.
+There is no spare treasure.
+If your players miss something early on in the adventure, you should include additional items later.

 ## Friendly NPC Roster (key stats only)